Nicholasp3435/FlightSoftwareProject/README.md

 5. Split the encoded letter's bits into 4 groups of 3 and overwrite the 3 LSB of each of the subpixels with it.
 6. Write each of these encoded pixels to the output image file with stb.

-Observe the following for an example of encoding the letter 'B' into a pixel of the value #9C4E97FF:
+See the example below for encoding the letter 'B' into a pixel of the value #9C4E97FF:

 - Image pixel value is #9C4E97FF so with the `char*` it is stored as `[0x9C, 0x4E, 0x97, 0xFF]`.
 - 'B' = `0b01000010`.